Woolgoolga

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Woolgoolga has 92 active public transport stops, all of which are bus stops.
 These stops are served by 36 different routes that together facilitate 352 weekly passenger trips.
-Residents enjoy excellent transport accessibility, with an average distance of 188 meters to the nearest stop.
+The town's transport accessibility is rated as excellent, with residents typically located 188 meters from the nearest stop.
+As a primarily residential area, most commuters travel outward.
+Cars remain the dominant mode of transport, used by 93% of residents, while 5% walk.
+On average, there are 1.3 vehicles per dwelling, which is below the regional average.

 Frequently Asked Questions - Transport